Closed-form Solution of Wahba's Problem for Pairwise Similar Quaternions: Introduction

 \section{Introduction}

-Determining the relative orientation between two Cartesian coordinate systems is a fundamental in many practical applications, such as spacecraft attitude estimation, robotics, and autonomous driving.
-These applications require fast and accurate information about the object's orientation.
-Solutions often rely on vector observations expressed in two coordinate systems.
-The problem of finding the relationship between two sets of vector measurements is formally known as the Wahba's problem~\cite{wahba1965_least}.
-Wahba's problem has been addressed using various mathematical formulations, including rotation matrices, direction cosine matrices, and quaternions.
+Determining the rotation between two coordinate frames is a fundamental problem in applied mathematics, with applications in spacecraft attitude estimation, robotics, and navigation.
+These fields require robust, accurate, and computationally efficient methods for recovering an object's rotation relative to another coordinate frame.
+Solutions often rely on vector observations expressed in both coordinate frames.
+The problem of finding the rotation between two sets of vector observations is formally known as Wahba's problem~\cite{wahba1965_least}.
+Wahba's problem has been addressed using various mathematical formulations, including rotation matrices and quaternions.
 Among these, quaternion-based approaches are particularly effective due to their compact representation, absence of singularities, and computational efficiency.